quicwg/base-drafts/draft-ietf-quic-transport.md

 : A connection ID of the specified length.

-Receipt of a CONNECTION_ID_FINISHED frame containing a connection ID that was not previously sent to the peer MAY be treated as a connection error of type PROTOCOL_VIOLATION.
+Receipt of a RETIRE_CONNECTION_ID frame containing a connection ID that was not previously sent to the peer MAY be treated as a connection error of type PROTOCOL_VIOLATION.

 An endpoint cannot send this frame if it was provided with a zero-length connection ID by its peer.
-An endpoint that provides a zero-length connection ID MUST treat receipt of a CONNECTION_ID_FINISHED frame as a connection error of type PROTOCOL_VIOLATION.
+An endpoint that provides a zero-length connection ID MUST treat receipt of a RETIRE_CONNECTION_ID frame as a connection error of type PROTOCOL_VIOLATION.